xzhangem/epLSAP-align/README.md

 To test with query protein "a.pdb" and the target protein "b.pdb" with TMalign/MICAN superposition, one can type
 `python score_test.py --q_pdb a.pdb --t_pdb b.pdb --mode TM/mican`

+As the example of integrating epLSAP-aligner into other the existing NS alignment in a computationally efficient way, currently we use USalign2.
+We implement epLSAP-aligner to replace EGS in original USalign2.
+The implementation are mainly contained in "SOIalign.h" file.